 A lot of you are asking me for a substitute for this yarn as Lazada, unfortunately, doesn’t deliver everywhere and I can’t find it on Amazon.
 Lion Brand’s Cotton Bamboo yarn and Coboo yarn are a good match.
 The bamboo gives the same soft-touch effect as the cashmere.
 The Magnolia color is very close to the color I have used.
 It would also look very pretty in Cherry Blossom.
 As these are 100g skeins so you will only need 7.

 - Tapestry needle.
-I use, love and recommend this stainless steel set.
-You get different eye sizes to accommodate for different yarn sizes and they come in a very handy little tube.
-I used to keep losing and braking my tapestry needles until I got these.
+I use, love, and recommend this stainless steel set.
+You get different eye sizes to accommodate different yarn sizes and they come in a very handy little tube.
+I used to keep losing and breaking my tapestry needles until I got these.

 This is a comfy oversized dress fitted with 5 to 10 cm / 2” to 4” ease.

 The crochet dress pattern is available in the following sizes: S, M, L, XL, 2XL, 3XL, 4XL, 5XL size.
 Sizes are written as L (S, M, XL, 2XL, 3XL, 4XL, 5XL) throughout the pattern.
 Pictures illustrate the Large size.

 Below are the final dress dimensions for the different sizes.
 The dress is straight which means the circumference at the hips and bust are the same.
 Consider your widest measurement to define which size to make (taking 2″ to 4″ ease into account)